abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 Here at Abhayagiri, we might be walking up and down on our walking path on a beautiful day.
 It could be 75 degrees, the flowers are out, and we feel strong and bright.
-Times like these are especially good for reflecting that illness is coming, and at some point, we will experience great pain.
+Times like these are especially good for reflecting that illness is coming and at some point we will experience great pain.
 Rather than treating the matter in an abstract way, it’s best to be realistic, asking ourselves, *What does it mean that this body is subject to pain?
 How am I going to prepare for